Forget about hip-hop albums, you can now buy a 30% stake in a Californian winery in exchange for a few bitcoins.

 Mondo Cellars, situated in the rolling hills of Paso Robles, is selling a sizable chunk of its business in an effort to promote the use of bitcoin.
 It is not a small business, either.

-The winery encompasses 80 acres and it produces white and red blends, including Syrah, Zinfandel and Mourvedre.
+encompasses 80 acres and it produces white and red blends, including Syrah, Zinfandel and Mourvedre.
 It also features a small bed and breakfast, along with an on-site tasting room and outdoor event area.

 However, it is not just about acquiring a stake in a wine cellar.
 Mondo hopes to use cryptocurrency to buy inventory, build buildings, plant new vineyards and pave roads.